etesami/duolingo-french/section-01.md

 # Duolingo French Course

-Duolingo changed the order of courses after I finished this section.
+> :warning: Duolingo changed the order of courses after I finished this section.
-Thus, I keep the original version and the new changes are reflected from section 2.
+Thus, I keep the original version and the new changes are reflected from [section 2](./section-02.md).

 - [Duolingo French Course, Section 1](#duolingo-french-course)
   - [Unit 1: Use basic phrases, greet people](#unit-1)